When someone knocks on your door… be a smart shopper, 7 important facts:

 - Know your rights.
 If someone comes to your door selling electricity, you have the right to ask for photo identification and to ask what company they are representing.

 - Compare prices carefully.
-Customers, who have not signed a contract with an electricity retailer, are supplied electricity under the Regulated Price Plan.
-As of May 1, 2007 the “two step” residential rate is 5.3 cents and 6.2 cents.
-What is the contract price offered?
+Customers, who have not signed a contract with an electricity retailer, are supplied electricity under the Regulated Price Plan (RPP).

-- Existing Budget/Equalized Billing Plans.
-Should you sign a contract with an electricity retailer, your existing budget/equalized billing plan will end and any settlement amount (debit or credit) will appear on your next bill.
+- Existing Equalized Payment Plans – should you sign a contract with an electricity retailer, your existing equalized payment plan will end and any settlement amount (debit or credit) will appear on your next bill.

 - Contract Commitment: Withdrawal Penalties – Renewal.
 Before signing a contract, know the terms, read the fine print, and understand everything you are committing to.
 What are the penalties to get out of the contract?
 If you have an existing contract nearing the end of the term, read the terms of the contract to determine what action you need to take to renew the contract or to let it expire.